casweeney/aave-v3-protocol-breakdown/breakdown.md

 ### AAVE Code Explained Part 1
-Aave is a decentralized non-co=ustodial liquidity market protocol where users can participate as suppliers or borrowers.
+Aave is a decentralized non-custodial liquidity market protocol where users can participate as suppliers or borrowers.

 #### Suppliers & Borrowers
 Suppliers provide liquidity to the market and earn a passive income, while borrowers are able to borrow unexpected expenses, leveraging their holding.